Efficient CHAD: Key Ideas

 \paragraph{Identifying Complexity Challenges} We want to prove this criterion by induction on the structure of programs.
-Doing so immediately exposes efficiency problems with the naive implementation of the linear types of \cref{fig:naive-api}.
-For such an inductive argument to go through, we would hope to match up the time complexity of all program constructs with that of their derivative.
-In particular, to efficiently differentiate programs that \begin{enumerate} \item discard values, we need zeros $\tZero[\ty]$ to cost constant time; \item copy values, we need addition $\tPlus[\ty]{}{}$ to cost constant time; \item reference variables, we need one-hot environment vectors $\tOne\var\ty\Gamma$ to cost constant time. \end{enumerate} In fact, these turn out to be the only problems with the complexity of the naive CHAD transformation on first-order programs, as $\tSplit{\Gamma}{\ty}$ is already constant-time, as required to differentiate let-bindings.
+Therefore, \cref{eq:complexity-criterion} (generalised to terms of types other than $\R$) should apply not only to the input program as a whole, but also to all subterms.
+This is a very strong requirement!
+In particular, it immediately exposes efficiency problems with the naive implementation of the commutative monoids in \cref{fig:naive-api}: when we \begin{enumerate} \item discard values (e.g.\ with projections such as $\tFst{}$), we need zeros $\tZero[\ty]$ to take constant time; \item share values (use let-bound variables multiple times), we need cotangent addition $\tPlus[\ty]{}{}$ to take constant time (seemingly --- see below); \item have terms with multiple subterms, such as $\tPair{-}{-}$, we need environment addition $\tPlus[\Env\Gamma]{}{}$ to take constant time; \item reference variables, we need one-hot environment vectors $\tOne\var\ty\Gamma$ to take constant time. \end{enumerate}

-\paragraph{Sparsity for Cheap Zeros and One-Hots} Problems (1) and (3) have a relatively straightforward solution: in \cref{sec:sparsity} we replace the naive implementation of cotangents to tuples and environments by a sparse one: we implement tuples $\LPair{\ty}{\ty[2]}$ in all linear data types by $\Unit\sqcup (\Pair{\ty}{\ty[2]})$ and we use a (tree) map $\EnvMap\Gamma$ to implement $\Env\Gamma$.
-The code transformation does not change, merely the under-the-hood implementation of linear~types.
-This has introduced a slight new problem, however: the cost of $\tSplit{\Gamma}{\ty}$ has become $\log$-time.
-We will later remove this and other final $\log$-factors from the complexity in \cref{sec:log-factors}.

-\paragraph{Monadic Lifting to Avoid Sums on Cotangent Environments} The hardest problem in the complexity of CHAD turns out to be the efficiency of $+$, particularly on environment cotangents.
-Such~additions arise from the use of the structural rule of contraction in the typing context in the source program.
-Put differently, we end up with such additions in the derivative program for programs formed from multiple subprograms (partially) sharing the same typing context: in the derivatives of~let-bindings, pairing, case-constructs and primitive operations.
-Unfortunately, such sharing of environments costs constant time in the source program, but constant-time addition of sparse environment cotangents is impossible \cite{algorithms-1979-merging-tarjan}.
-We therefore have to do something fundamentally different.

-Our solution, in \cref{sec:monadic-lifting}, is to observe that there is never a need to keep previous versions of the environment around: we can mutably update the cotangent environments.
-We realise this in a functional framework by slightly modifying the CHAD transformation to generate monadic code:

-in a monad $\EnvM{\Gamma}{}$ that we think of as a local state monad with an environment vector of type $\EnvMap\Gamma$ as the stored state.
-We replace the use of $\tSplit{\Gamma}{\ty}$ by the scoping operation of the monad:

-(We postpone the discussion of the precise implementation of the monad, but the reader may keep the naive implementation $\EnvM{\Gamma}{\ty[3]}\defeq \Function{\EnvMap\Gamma}{\Pair{\ty[3]\ }{\ \EnvMap\Gamma}}$ in mind for intuition.)
-Environment cotangents are updated when we reference a variable in the source program.
-Finally, we replace environment vector addition by monadic sequencing, which is indeed constant-time as~required.